briandconnelly/nicheconstruct/paper/03_results.md

 To determine how these selective effects influence evolutionary outcomes, we performed simulations in which the selective effects of niche construction were removed ($\epsilon=0$), and we instead increased the fitness benefits conferred by adaptation ($\delta=0.6)$.
 Here, we are consevative by lifting the selective value of exogenous adaptation by the maximum value possible from niche construction.

-We find that higher selective values do not provide a significant increase in cooperator presence (Figure 2, column C).
+We find that higher selective values do not provide a significant increase in cooperator presence (Figure 2B).
 As shown in Figure 3, cooperators gain adaptations more quickly than defectors, which provides a fitness advantage.
 However, the cost of cooperation puts defectors at an advantage once these populations become fully adapted.